Padel court costs

 Outdoor padel court: on average between €75,000 and €95,000 per job

-As every project is unique, Allesvoorpadel always makes a project-specific quotation based on location, requirements and technical possibilities.
+As every project is unique, Allesvoorpadel always draws up a project-specific quotation based on the location, requirements and technical possibilities.

 Padel court costs calculation